 - 8 medium carrots, cut into small pieces

-- 2 cups butternut squash, cut into small pieces
+- 2 cups pumpkin or butternut squash, cut into small pieces

 - 1 packet (500 grams) tagliatelle

 - In a large skillet heat the olive oil and brown the meat on all sides.
-Add the carrots and pumpkin around the meat and saute for a few minutes and transfer browned beef and vegetables to an ovenproof baking casserole with lid.
-(Procedure can be done directly in casserole but mine is a Tupperware casserole, not suitable for stove top).
+Add the carrots and pumpkin around the meat and sauté for a few minutes and transfer browned beef and vegetables to an ovenproof baking casserole with lid.

-- Cover with lid and place in a preheated oven and cook at 200°C for two hours.
+- Cover with the lid and place in a preheated oven to 200°C / 400oF and cook for 1 hour.
+Turn over the meat and continue baking until tender for about 1 more hour.

-- Half way through cooking, mix sugar and mustard seeds with balsamic vinegar and pour over meat, mixing well.
+- Half way through cooking, mix petimezi and mustard seeds with balsamic vinegar and pour over meat, mixing well.

 - When cooked, remove the cinnamon from the meat and set aside to cool before cutting the meat into thin slices.